codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 max-width="80%"
 %}

-and most importantly the values applied for each release.
+  And most importantly in the Values tab, the values applied for each release.
+  This way you can also verify that the correct values are applied to the respective environment.

 {% include image.html
 lightbox="true"